Smoking prevention has been

 2. More cigarette

-smoking is to be found among people whose life careers expose them to pressures
+smoking is to be found among people whose life careers expose them

 and crises.